BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3student.md

 category: ch3implementingclasses
 title: Ch3 Student
 ---
 Implement a class Student.
 For the purpose of this exercise, a student has a name and a total quiz score.
-Supply an appropriate constructor and methods...
+Supply an appropriate constructor (in which name can be supplied) and methods...
   - getName()
   - addQuiz(int score)
   - getTotalScore()